ShapeOfMatter/The-Direct-Monetization-Network/survey-results-01.markdown

 Ads don't seem to weigh heavily of peoples decisions to buy subscriptions.
 Costs do.
 ![Summary of question 05 and 06.]({{ "/assets/survey_01/results_05_06.png" | absolute_url }} "results for question 05 and 06")

+## Do people contribute to voluntary crowdfunding?

 The respondents confirmed our assumption that people _are willing_ to donate money to writers and artists.
 ![Screenshot: Do you make any voluntary financial contributions to the creators or publishers of the stuff you read, watch, and listen to online?]({{ "/assets/survey_01/question_13.png" | absolute_url }} "question 13")
 ![Screenshot: About how much each month?]({{ "/assets/survey_01/question_14.png" | absolute_url }} "question 14")
 ![Summary of question 13 and 14.]({{ "/assets/survey_01/results_13_14.png" | absolute_url }} "results for question 13 and 14")

+## Do people make singleton purchases?

 We were particularly curious to learn how people felt about making one-off purchases, which was the most popular model in question 1.